The Best Smart Scales Sync With Your Favorite Health Apps, Track Body Weight, and So Much More (2025)

 If you’re a Garmin user, the Garmin Index S2 smart scale is an ideal addition to your fitness tracking.
 The scale has both ANT+ and WiFi capabilities and can sync with your Garmin Connect app in addition to other popular apps like Apple Health and Google Fit.

-Amanda Dvorak, CPT and GGR senior editor, tested the Garmin Index S2 and was surprised how frustrating the setup process was for her.
+Amanda Dvorak, CPT and GGR senior editor, tested the Garmin Index S2 and was surprised how frustrating the setup process was for her, rating it 2.5 out of 5 stars.
 She owns and frequently uses the Garmin Forerunner 956 smartwatch—which had a smooth onboarding process—and was surprised a smart scale would be any more difficult.
-After some difficulty, she got the app to sync with the Index S2 scale.

 Person on Garmin Index S2 smart scale